Skip to main content

 System Information Jump to heading

-Allow or deny access to APIs that provide information about user's operating system, eg. Deno.osRelease() and Deno.systemMemoryInfo().
-You can specify a comma-separated list of allowed interfaces from the following list: hostname, osRelease, osUptime, loadavg, networkInterfaces, systemMemoryInfo, uid, and gid.
+Access to system information is granted using the --allow-sys flag.
+This flag can be specified with a list of allowed interfaces from the following list: hostname, osRelease, osUptime, loadavg, networkInterfaces, systemMemoryInfo, uid, and gid.
 These strings map to functions in the Deno namespace that provide OS info, like Deno.systemMemoryInfo.

 Definition: --allow-sys[=<API_NAME>...] or -S[=<API_NAME>...]